kroyee/SpeedBlocks/README.md

 The game runs fine with the stable 0.7.3 except for a minor bug with when window is rezised to a none-standard ratio.
 If you want it to remove this bug you need the latest master from TGUIs github repo

-- [boost](http://www.boost.org/) At the moment this project is only using boost/random from the boost libs.
-(Except MingW users, see below)

 - [curl](https://curl.haxx.se/libcurl/)